 2. Embrace Pastel Appliances (Or Fake It)

 If a new fridge isn’t happening right now, you can still get the look with color-matched small appliances or a vinyl wrap.
-It’s like a glow-up for your kitchen without the drama.
+It’s an easy way to refresh the whole kitchen without the drama.

 Quick Tips